 As soon as I began to paint, the pain transitioned into knowledge, and knowledge transitioned into wisdom, and wisdom informed not only painting, but teaching.
 Clearly, my gift was to be, not only the product of painting, but the sharing and teaching of the process, and to prosper the work itself.

 With the love, encouragement, and support of my life long mentor, Sue Sellars, and my wise mother, Caron, my career was launched.
 I had my first art show exactly one and a half years later.
 I sold everything.
 I went to seminary in Boulder Colorado to become a Reverend in the mystical Church of Grace of Sophia.
 Through my training there, the depth and breadth of my artwork as my ministry blossomed.
 I had ongoing shows at local cafes and galleries, and I published my first journal book, Color of Woman, at the downtown Kinkos.

-Now, sixteen years later, I have consistently made a living through my sacred practice of creating and teaching art.
+Now, twenty years later, I have consistently made a living through my sacred practice of creating and teaching art.
 With the continuing help and support of my family, I opened a gallery about ten years ago.
 I began having workshops and events designed to raise awareness around important issues.
 For example, we worked with Parsa, to connect with women artists in Afghanistan (pre-9-11) to create prayer shawls for women in our community.
 We educated people regarding these women and the conditions under which they lived and labored.
 They risked their lives to create those shawls for us.
 Their work arrived that November following 9-11.

 Many of my works reflect family, friendship, lovers, healing, possibility and moments of joy, and many of she who inspires the work—the Madonna, Our Lady, in her many manifestations.
 She nurses her child, she hears our prayers, she creates miracles, she heals our hearts.
 My delight in painting her is beyond belief.
 I experience hours of what can only be called bliss as I paint and pray.